ComputerVisionFans/CellNetUML/README.md

 These are the reproduction results from this repository.
 All the training/testing lsg log file on ETH Zurich leonhard cluster can be downloaded from our [lsf file](https://github.com/Johnny-liqiang/CellNetUML/tree/master/training%20log%20file%20for%20verification) and all original data for generating those data analyse graph can be downloaded from [all data file](https://github.com/Johnny-liqiang/CellNetUML/blob/master/master%20thesis%20related%20graph%20data%20%20%20(updated%20until%2025052020).xlsx)

 ### Evaluate performance on [CiFar10](https://www.cs.toronto.edu/~kriz/cifar.html)
-This is the Boxplot of resnet18, Ournet, ghostnet on cifar without Cellyolo.
-Due to the fact that every image from this dataset is 32*32 pixel image, it's getting hard to train a well segmentor by cellyolo to filter out the other artifacts in the image.
-As it illustrated that, even without Cellyolo preprocessing, our net already achieved the best performance.
+This is the Boxplot of resnet18, Ournet, ghostnet on cifar without AttentionNet.
+Due to the fact that every image from this dataset is 32*32 pixel image, it's getting hard to train a well segmentor by AttentionNet to filter out the other artifacts in the image.
+As it illustrated that, even without AttentionNet preprocessing, our net already achieved the best performance.

 |<sub>Model</sub>|<sub>Weights(million)</sub>|<sub>Top-1 Val Acc.(%)</sub>|<sub>FLops(million)</sub>|
 | :---: | :---: | :---: | :---: |